scottfr/SystemsBook/10 Mathematics of Modeling/Mathematics of Modeling.md

 The equilibrium point of everyone being sick is, on the other hand, a stable equilibrium as no one recovers from the disease on their own.
 Even if you introduced healthy people into a population of sick individuals -- moving the population away from the equilibrium -- they too will eventually become sick restoring the population to the equilibrium of everyone being sick.

+~ Exercise
+Provide two examples each of situations where stable and unstable equilibria occur in nature.
+Describe these equilibria.
+~ Answer

+Stable Equilibria: A piece of rubber that returns to its original shape after pulled, a forest where trees grow back once cut down.

+Unstable Equilibria: A ball balanced on top of a sloped roof, a pole balanced perfectly on the floor.

+~ End Exercise

 #### Equilibrium  Points

 Often, we can determine the equilibrium points for a system without fully needing to solve the trajectory for the state variables.
 Let's implement the simple disease model we've been discussing.
 We'll do so for both a differential equation model and a System Dynamics model, but we'll rely on differential equation version to do our analytic analysis.